carlnienaber-ship-it/spinalapp3/project.md

 ### 5.3.
 Opening Stocktake Screen
 - A form for inputting the initial stock levels for all items, categorized for clarity.
 - **Input Fields:** FOH, Store Room, Open Bottle Weight, Quantity.
-- **Behavior:** All fields are disabled if the user is outside the geofence.
+- **Behavior:** All fields are disabled if the user is outside the geofence (unless they are an Admin).

 ### 5.4.
 Mid-Shift Hub (Motivational Screen)
 - A central screen for mid-shift actions.